Target Heart Rate for PREGNANT Women - How to Stay FIT!

 2. What is a safe heart rate during pregnancy?

-3. Should I limit my heart rate during pregnancy?
+3. Should I limit my heart rate when pregnant?

 4. What's a safe max heart rate during pregnancy?